Hi, I’m Megan Cohen (she/her). I’m an award-winning author who writes a million words a year. I’m also a writing coach.

 It’s a skill issue.

 Everything takes skills.
-Cooking, sewing, building a backyard shed, restoring a vintage car, cutting hair, growing a vegetable garden, making a movie, or writing something.
+Cooking dinner, tailoring pants, building a backyard shed, restoring a vintage car, cutting hair, growing a vegetable garden, making a movie, or writing something.
 Doing things well takes skills and practice.

 Wanna write stuff that matters to strangers?
 Try building your SKILLS.